pmuens/awesome-serverless/README.md

 - [The right ingredients](https://www.netguru.co/blog/the-right-ingredients-take-full-advantage-of-aws-lambda-and-serverless) - Brief post on how to take full advantage of AWS, Lambda and Serverless.
 - [Event driven influencers - Trek10](https://serverless.com/blog/event-driven-influencers-trek10/) - Brief post about the mission and history of Trek10.
 - [Our journey to serverless](https://www.digitalmaas.com/blog/our-journey-to-serverless) - Story of DigitalMaas transition to a serverless architecture.
+- [Azure Cotainer Instances](https://thenewstack.io/azure-container-instances-proof-microsoft-innovating-containers/) - Post about Azure Container instances and their relation to AWS Lambda.

 ## Screencasts